 Guess what…you can purchase it anyway with the “Buy Now” link without being a tenant admin and set up billing yourself.
 Go rogue or go home!

-Power BI Premium Per User is currently a “preview” licensing path planning to go GA in 2021.
+Power BI Premium Per User (PPU) was a big change to licensing options that went GA in early 2021.
 Like Power BI Pro, both developers and report consumers need a Power BI Premium Per User License to take advantage of Premium features without a Premium capacity (consumption-based) SKU.

 Power BI Capacity-Based License Options